‘Twas the night before Christmas and all through the Keys

 As palm fronds before a wild summer storm fly

 (when the shutters are closed and the water is high),

 Santa Keys cruised the northern states with his Key deer

-spreading visions of clear blue seas and island cheer.
+spreading visions of warm blue seas and island cheer.

 At each house where the residents longed for the tropics,

 he left small Keys tokens stuffed deep in their stockings.

 There were conch shells and flip-flops and Key lime tidbits,

 Margarita mix too — and “Buffett’s Greatest Hits.”

 There were fishing reels, dive logs and lotions for sun